 Harāru Izakaya.
 16 Bussorah Street, Singapore 199437. +65 6291 5373.

 With Fort Canning Park and Istana Park within walking distance from Dhoby Ghaut Mass Rapid Transit (MRT) station, you’ll want to fuel up at these spots before taking in the sights and sounds of nature around you.

 Cajun on Wheels

-Tighten that plastic bib, because things are about to get messy at Cajun on Wheels.
+Get your plastic bibs ready, because things are about to get messy at Cajun on Wheels.
 This Halal restaurant located in Plaza Singapore serves Louisiana-style seafood that arrives at your table in a bucket.
 Pour out its contents and feast on crabs, prawns, mussels and more, drenched in a sauce of your choice—we recommend the chilli egg sauce that is also used for Singapore’s famous chilli crab.

 Plaza Singapura.
 68 Orchard Rd #03-92, Singapore 238839. +65 6341 9665.

 Shop to your heart’s content at Orchard Road, which is lined with luxury malls and quirky boutiques.
 Here, you can do everything from tailoring suits to picking up some last-minute souvenirs.

 With an array of must-try local dishes, StraitsKitchen lets you tick all the boxes with its buffet spread.
 The Halal-certified restaurant has five live kitchens that fire up dishes like satay (grilled skewered meat), laksa (spicy coconut milk-based noodle soup) and roti prata (South Indian flatbread), that will keep you coming back for more.
 We recommend wearing loose fitting clothes—you’re guaranteed to leave feeling stuffed to the brim.